raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

   //=> 92
 ```

-Now we're really getting lazy: We only have to evaluate 2,750 candidate positions, a far, far smaller number than the original worst-case, most-pessimum of 281,474,976,710,656.
+Now we're really getting lazy: We only have to evaluate 2,750 candidate positions, a far, far smaller number than the original worst-case, most-pessimum, 281,474,976,710,656 tests.
 How much smaller?
 One hundred billion times smaller!

 Mind you, a fairer comparison is to the combinations approach, which required 4,426,165,368 tests.
-This searches a tree more than 1.5 million times smaller.
-I'll take it!
+A tree of 2,750 candidate positions is more than 1.5 million times smaller.
+We'll take it!

 ---